CRPF personnel on leave shot dead by terrorists in J&K | Law-Order

 - India

-Terrorists shot dead a CRPF personnel in Shopian district of Jammu and Kashmir on Saturday, police said.
+Militants shot dead an off-duty CRPF personnel in Shopian district of Jammu and Kashmir on Saturday, police said.

 ''At about 7:35 pm, terrorists fired upon a CRPF personnel, Mukthar Ahmad, at his home in Check Chotipora area of Shopian in south Kashmir,'' a police official said.

-He said Ahmad was referred to the district hospital in Shopian where doctors declared him dead on arrival.
+He said Ahmad was taken to the district hospital in Shopian where doctors declared him dead on arrival.

 The CRPF personnel was on leave, the official said.

-The area has been cordoned off and a hunt launched to nab the attackers, he said.
+The area was cordoned off and a hunt launched to nab the attackers, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)